-Despite the fact that the goal is clear, system description is too often skimmed over by safety teams during their initial implementation phase of their aviation safety management systems (SMS).
+Despite the fact that the goal is clear, system description is too often skimmed over by safety teams during the initial implementation phase of their aviation safety management systems (SMS).
 This is a mistake.

 Why is this element of SRM often skimmed over?